astronomer/docs/learn/example-ms-teams-callback.md

 sidebar_custom_props: { icon: 'img/examples/ms_teams_logo.png' }
 ---

 This example shows how to set up Airflow notifications in a [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-teams/group-chat-software) channel by using [Airflow callbacks](error-notifications-in-airflow.md#airflow-callbacks).
-Teams notifications about DAG runs and tasks let you to quickly inform many ream members about the status of your data pipelines.
+Teams notifications about DAG runs and tasks let you quickly inform many team members about the status of your data pipelines.

 ## Before you start